 In November 2015 a friend asked me to capture the scent of melancholy, citing the article The Case for Melancholy from The New York Times.
 I drew on my own experience of saudade as I worked on countless compositions in celebration of longing.
-A year later I presented my friend with her sample of Iota: “I love it.”
+IOTA is a melancholy nostalgia for something that perhaps has not even happened.
+Inspired by The Hope Blister, this natural perfume is a reminder of when one’s heart keeps breaking and rebuilding itself.
+A year later I presented my friend with her sample: “I love it.”

-Inspired by The Hope Blister
+- The Hope Blister

 The Hope Blister were an ambient band, composed of singer Louise Rutkowski, former Levitation and then current Dark Star bass player Laurence O’Keefe and string arranger Audrey Riley.
 The band was founded by 4AD Records owner Ivo Watts-Russell and was something of a continuation of the This Mortal Coil project, but with a fixed line-up and focused on cover versions.
 The band released two albums …smile’s OK in 1998 and Underarms (featuring vocals by Momus’ Nick Currie) in 1999, with the band splitting that year following Watts-Russell’s retirement from the music industry.

 This entry is from Wikipedia, the user-contributed encyclopedia.
 It may not have been reviewed by professional editors and is licensed under an Attribution-ShareAlike Creative Commons License.
 If you find the biography content factually incorrect or highly offensive you can edit this article at Wikipedia.